-Ubuntu smartphones will begin shipping in October, Canonical founder saysAlex Wagner - Deputy Managing Editor, News Desk
+Ubuntu smartphones will begin shipping in October, Canonical founder saysAlex Wagner - Editorial Director of News and Content

 When Ubuntu for phones was first made officially official, it was revealed that we may not see smartphones running the Linux-based operating system until the final quarter of 2013 or early in 2014.
 According to a new comment from Canonical founder Mark Shuttleworth, though, the debut of Ubuntu smartphones will be right at the start of that timeframe.